coleifer/peewee/docs/peewee/api.rst

     .. py:attribute:: read_uncommitted

-        Get or set the read_uncommitted pragma.
+        Get or set the read_uncommitted pragma for the current connection.

     .. py:attribute:: synchronous

-        Get or set the synchronous pragma.
+        Get or set the synchronous pragma for the current connection.

     .. py:attribute:: wal_autocheckpoint

-        Get or set the wal_autocheckpoint pragma.
+        Get or set the wal_autocheckpoint pragma for the current connection.

     .. py:attribute:: timeout